-Possible problem: What to do: The device falls out Call your doctor.
+Possible problem: What to do: • The device falls out Call your doctor.
 Use other means of urine drainage (such as intermittent catheters) until a new device can be inserted.
-The device is pushed into your bladder Call your doctor to remove the device from the bladder and to discuss what other means of urine drainage should be used until a new device can be inserted.
-You leak a lot of urine or leak regularly Check to see that the device valve is closed by: 1) sitting on the toilet, 2) using the Activator as normal for voiding and 3) being sure to hold the Activator in place over your pubic area until it beeps.
+The device is pushed into Call your doctor to remove the device from the bladder your bladder and to discuss what other means of urine drainage should be used until a new device can be inserted.
+You leak a lot of urine or Check to see that the device valve is closed by: 1) sitting leak regularly on the toilet, 2) using the Activator as normal for voiding and 3) being sure to keep the Activator in place until it beeps.
 If this does not stop the leaking, consult your doctor.
-Signs or Symptoms of urinary tract infection (burning, irritation, pain, pus, fever) Call your doctor.
-No urine flows when device is activated, even though your bladder is full Call your doctor, remove the device, and use other means of urine drainage (such as intermittent catheters).
-Blood in your urine or underclothes Call your doctor.
-You need to undergo MRI or radiation treatment Consult your doctor about device removal.
-You may be pregnant Consult your doctor.
-Activator does not work Replace the Activator batteries.
+Signs or Symptoms of Call your doctor. urinary tract infection (pain, irritation, burning, fever) No urine flows when device Call your doctor, remove the device, and use other is activated, even though means of urine drainage (such as intermittent catheters). your bladder is full means of unite dramage (such as intermittent catheters). • Blood in your urine or Call your doctor. underclothes You need to undergo MRI Consult your doctor about device removal. or radiation treatment You may be pregnant Consult your doctor.
+Activator does not work Charge the Activator.
 If the Activator still does not work then call your doctor to get replacement Activator.
 Activator is lost Call your doctor.
-If the replacement Activator is not available in the next several hours, remove the inFlow device and use other means of bladder drainage (such as intermittent catheters) until the device and Activator can be replaced.
+If the replacement Activator is not available in the next several hours, remove the inFlow device and use other means of bladder drainage (such as intermittent catheters) until the device and Activator can be replaced. danstoro, artar are device and retivator barros replaced.